-I have been practicing Taijiquan (Tai Chi Chuan) since 1988, learning from Sifu Dan Docherty.
-I first began teaching classes in 1994.
+I have been practicing Taijiquan (Tai Chi Chuan) from the age of 13, learning from Sifu Dan Docherty.
 The system of Taijiquan I teach is known as the Wudang style.

 I was initially attracted to this system after reading an article entitled ‘Tai Chi gladiator’ in Fighting Arts International magazine.
 At the time I had been training for a couple of years in Preying Mantis Kung fu, but had always been curious about Tai Chi because my father had practiced the slower aspects whilst I was growing up.

 The Tai Chi gladiator article was an interview with Dan Docherty, who had been trained in fighting Tai Chi, whilst serving as a police officer in hong Kong.
 His teacher had been the famed Tai Chi fighter, Cheng Tin Hung, known for his successes in ‘duels on the street and for defeating famed fighters in competition.
 The article described a very profound, yet common sense approach to training Tai Chi that would cover both the Yin and Yang elements of the art.
 Cheng Tin Hung seemed to be concerned that the art be trained in an authentic way, so that the practitioner reaped tremendous benefits in not only their health and wellbeing, but also their ability to defend themselves should they need to.
 It is after all a martial art, and so it should prepare the student properly for martial encounters.